When is a house like a book? Always, because people will constantly judge it by its cover!

 Let History Repeat Itself

-If you have an older home, then you may not want to reinvent the wheel when it comes to paint.
+If you have an older home, then you may not want to reinvent the wheel when it comes to the paint.
 Instead, you can simply stick to the colors that the home previously had.

 How do you know which colors to go with?
 A renovation professional can safely dig down and determine the original paint colors.